mdminhazulhaq/mdminhazulhaq-YOLO-WDD/README.md

 # YOLO-WDD
-YOLO-WDD is an improved YOLOv8 model based on improved feature extractor and enhanced small-size object prediction.
+YOLO-WDD is an improved YOLOv8 model based on an improved feature extractor and enhanced small-size object prediction.

-Requirements for setup
+**Requirements for setup**

 This setup is designed for a Windows 10 environment with an NVIDIA RTX A2000 GPU.